 - All standardized tests are waived for RPCVs.

 - In the personal statement – note your Peace Corp experience and request consideration for a Coverdell Fellowship.

-- Address in the personal statement – or in a separate letter to the admissions committee uploaded as a supplemental file – your plans for relocating to the Philadelphia-Camden area if accepted.
+- Also in the personal statement – or in a separate letter to the admissions committee uploaded as a supplemental file – Share your plans for relocating to the Philadelphia-Camden area if accepted.
 Please note the semester you plan to start as a student.

 Admissions are considered on a rolling basis, and funding decisions are prioritized on applicant qualifications.
+The majority of Coverdell Fellows are admitted for the fall semester, spring admissions are very limited.
 A personal interview may be requested in addition to the stated requirements.
-The interview may be conducted in-person or virtually.
+The interview may be conducted in person or virtually.